Omar-Alme/general-trivia/README.md

 Welcome to General Trivia!

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 This is a General knowledge trivia quiz created using Objected orientated programming and python.

 There are 30 questions and the user is to input either "True" or "False"